CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/4_ExploreAzSHCI.md

-Task 6: Deploy a Windows Server virtual machine
+Task 6: Deploy a Ubuntu Server 20.04 virtual machine
 -----
 1. Once logged into the **Windows Admin Center** on **HybridHost001**, click on your previously deployed cluster, **azshciclus.hybrid.local**